-- We completed a cash reconciliation test, as well as test a test in total between the till system and the accounting system; - As part of this review, we considered the operating effectiveness of the relevant accounting systems; - We reviewed a sample of the weekly reconciliations of till system to bank receipts/credit card receipts to consider the accuracy of information included within the respective accounting systems; - Our review also included an assessment of the appropriateness of the recognition of trade receivables; - We applied data analytics techniques to visualise and group the Group's entire revenue population to identify how the Group's revenue is posted and to identify revenue transactions that fell outside of expectations of the standard revenue recognition cycles for further analysis. - We performed analytical procedures, including the use data analytics techniques as risk assessment procedures over the monthly revenue to help identify periods in which further audit work may be required; - We performed specific testing on revenue recognised around the year end ("cut off" testing) to assess the risk that revenue had been recognised in the wrong periods, this
+- Evaluated the processes and controls relating to the recognition of revenue and related balance sheet accounts; - We completed a cash reconciliation test, as well as test a test in total between the till system and the accounting system; - As part of this review, we considered the operating effectiveness of the relevant accounting systems; - We reviewed a sample of the weekly reconciliations of till system to bank receipts/credit card receipts to consider the accuracy of information included within the respective accounting systems; - Our review also included an assessment of the appropriateness of the recognition of trade receivables, accrued income and the completeness of deferred income; - We applied data analytics techniques to visualise and group the Group's entire revenue population to identify how the Group's revenue is posted and to identify revenue transactions that fell outside of expectations of the standard revenue recognition cycles for further analysis;. - We performed specific testing on revenue recognised around the year end ("cut off" testing) to assess the risk that revenue had been recognised in the wrong periods, this testing included a review of revenue from takeaway orders which was considered to be a higher risk.